Mirissa Beach Sri Lanka (Paradise Found!)

 Eating in Mirissa Sri Lanka

-A large Lion beer on the beach is under $2, a few cents more buys you a cocktail during the evening happy hour.
+A large Lion beer on the beach was under $2, a few cents more buys you a cocktail during the evening happy hour.
 Chef’s pina colada and my mojito were both excellent.

-If you eat on the beach prices are relatively high.
+If you ate on the beach prices were relatively high.
 A tuna steak, chips and salad set us back just under $5, fish curry and rice $3, fried squid rice and salad $4.
+These are old prices, this has probably gone up!

-Eat at the simpler restaurants on the main road or in the village and family lunch can be as cheap as $1.50 for 4 small, but filling, vegetable roti.
+Eat at the simpler restaurants on the main road or in the village and family lunch could be as cheap as $1.50 for 4 small, but filling, vegetable roti.

 Fish restaurant Mirissa Beach